 “Where I came from, I grew up on the streets… I never thought that anything I had today would ever be possible, but it was possible because of the 12-step program, it was possible because I allowed God into my life to make a significant impact and a significant difference.”

-Inspiration from Sorrow
+Inspiration from Heartbreak

 The call ended true happiness for us, as you can imagine.
 But it did not end our desire for answers—and a craving to extract some meaning from our personal grief.